Install IssueCapture in Next.js

 )

-Open the widget programmatically from a Client Component
+}Programmatic open from a Client Component

 // components/BugReportButton.tsx